supratim94336/DataEngineeringCapstoneProject/README.md

 to your master_password for your cluster
 5. Click save

+#### Optional
+If you haven't setup your AWS Redshift Cluster yet
+(or don't want to create one manually), then use the files inside 'aws' folder
+- To create cluster and IAM role: Run the below code in terminal from 'aws' folder to create your Redshift database and a iam_role in aws having read access to Amazon S3 and permissions attached to the created cluster
+    ```bash
+    $ python aws_operate.py --action start
+    ```
+    copy the DWH_ENDPOINT for <cluster_endpoint_address> and DWH_ROLE_ARN
+    for <iam_role> from the print statements
+- To create Tables: Run the below code in terminal from project dir to create tables in your Redshift database in aws
+    ```bash
+    $ python create_table.py --host <cluster_endpoint_address>

+- To Stop: Run the below code in terminal from 'aws' directory to destroy your Redshift database and
+    detach iam_role from the cluster
+    ```bash
+    $ python aws_operate.py --action stop
+    ```

 ### About the data

+---
 #### I94 Immigration Data:
 This data comes from the US National Tourism and Trade Office.
 [This](https://travel.trade.gov/research/reports/i94/historical/2016.html)